Get exclusive member benefits & effect social change. Join Today

-Avoidance is the most effective way to treat food allergens.
-Trying an elimination diet can help you determine the cause of your allergens so you know how to avoid them.
-Thoroughly reading food labels and asking questions while dining out are basic steps to help avoid food allergens.
+Avoidance is the most effective way to prevent food allergy symptoms.
+An elimination diet can help you determine the cause of your allergies so you know how to avoid them.
+To help you avoid food allergens, thoroughly read food labels and ask questions while dining out.

-Preventing seasonal allergies, contact allergies, and other allergies comes down to knowing where the allergens are located and how to avoid them.
-If you’re allergic to dust, installing proper air filters in your home, getting your air ducts professionally cleaned, and regularly dusting your home can help reduce symptoms.
+Preventing seasonal, contact, and other allergies comes down to knowing where the allergens are located and how to avoid them.
+If you’re allergic to dust, for example, you can help reduce symptoms by installing proper air filters in your home, getting your air ducts professionally cleaned, and dusting your home regularly.

 Proper allergy testing can help you pinpoint your exact triggers, which makes them easier to avoid.

 Allergies are common and don’t have life-threatening consequences for most people.
-Those at risk of anaphylaxis can learn how to manage their allergies and what to do in an emergency situation.
+People who are at risk of anaphylaxis can learn how to manage their allergies and what to do in an emergency situation.